 Honestly, cheesy pickup lines are a great way to start a conversation with humor and get the two of you laughing.
 Don’t be afraid to send that first message!

 Try some of these starters:

 “So I’m big into conspiracy theories and I just have to ask, do you believe in any conspiracies?”

 “Using only emojis, how would you describe twerking to my granny?”

 “What’s a weird food combo you can’t get enough of?”

 Check out some of the best Hinge conversation starters for more ideas.

 Don’t stress yourself out if that one guy isn’t sending you a message.
-Now you know that there are plenty of factors that play into when someone does and does not send you a message, and like the age old saying goes, there are plenty of fish in the sea.
+Now you know that there are plenty of factors that play into when someone does and does not send you a message, and as the age-old saying goes, there is plenty of fish in the sea.

 Lastly, if you’re struggling to figure out how to write a good bio, be sure to take advantage of my dating profile ghosting services.
 I’ve worked with dozens of clients to stand out and get more matches.